Omphaloskepsis/writing-portfolio/README.md

 ## API Reference

 Work on this document included generating and extracting information from software code comments and annotations and presenting it in reference form.
-I partnered with one of the software architects to drive the project end-to-end.
-Here are a few of the tasks I worked on:
+With leads from the software development team, I drove the project end-to-end.
+Here are some of the tasks I was responsible for:
 - Wrote formatting instructions and a style guide for software engineers to write task documentation.
 - Edited developer-written task documentation.
-- Developed scripts and a process using XSLT, regex, and DITA publishing tools to convert HTML documentation into Cisco's standard documentation format.
+- Developed a process to convert an HTML version of the reference into Cisco's standard documentation format.
+Used Python, XSLT, regex, and publishing tools that included the DITA Open Toolkit.
+- Worked with a development manager and an architect to:
+  - Prioritize which tasks to document (there are almost 3000 tasks in over 100 categories).
+  - Create a change log for existing tasks.
-- Worked with a development manager to make it possible for technical writers to check work product into the codebase.
+  - Enable technical writers to check work product into the codebase.

 ### [UCS Director Task Library Reference, Release 6.7](https://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/ucs-director/task-library-reference/6-7/cisco_ucs_director_task_library_reference_6700.html)